Beautiful autumn colours is one of the reasons to look forward to and celebrate the season.

 For example, in Japan celebrating autumn is a particularly major event.
 There are many traditional celebrations and festivities taking place throughout the country during the fall harvest season.

 But fortunately, there are still places where we can go and catch glimpses of those beautiful reds, golds and oranges before the foliage fall from the trees.

-The best time to go is around late April to early May.
+The best time to go is from around late April to early May.
 Some gardens allow you to pack a picnic and enjoy the surroundings while you enjoy your lunch.
 Others have cafes on site where you can order light refreshments such as scones and tea.

 If you are in Sydney or planning a visit to Sydney during autumn, why not include Mount Wilson and surrounding areas in your itinerary?

-Celebrate beautiful autumn colours with flower arrangements
+Celebrate beautiful autumn colours with ikebana arrangements

 This particular arrangement was on display during an exhibition by Sogetsu Ikebana NSW at The Calyx, Royal Botanic Garden Sydney from 26 April – 5 May 2019.

 More Creative Flower Arrangements to celebrate autumn colours

 A slanting moribana arrangement using branches of my liquid amber tree.

 With the above arrangement, I rolled up at least 80 liquid amber leaves (!) to fit into the square glass container.